 “I feel like I got a lot done within meetings with IE staff, and I was always learning about something new whether it be tips and tricks to interviewing skills, new internship positions that had opened and life skills for when we make the transition.”

 “This program helped me a lot because I was unsure of what a good resume or cover letter even looked like before I went through this program.”

 Who We Are

-The Internship Experience (IE) at the University of Mississippi integrates work and study by preparing cohorts of UM students for summer internships.
-You can intern in any location (even remotely), but the IE program can provide extra support and opportunities through longstanding relationships and contacts in Atlanta, New York, and Washington, DC.
+The Internship Experience (IE) at the University of Mississippi integrates work and study by preparing and supporting a community of UM student interns.
+You can intern in any location (even remotely) with IE staff guiding you through the process.
+The IE program can provide additional support to students interning in Atlanta, New York, and Washington, D.C..

-In the Internship Experience, you earn academic credit while mastering critical skills for securing your internship, positioning yourself to be a good intern, and completing a successful internship experience.
+In the Internship Experience program, you earn academic credit while mastering critical skills for securing your internship, positioning yourself to be a good intern, and completing a successful internship experience.